j-ylau/slomarket/README.md

 ### Installing SLOMarket

-To install SLOMarket and run it using our Firebase instance, follow these steps:
+To install SLOMarket and run it using our Firebase instance (highly recommended), follow these steps:

 1. Clone the repository:
 ```bash